 If you invest a dollar and extract ten, this advertisement works.
 If you spend ten dollars and obtain two dollars, this ad should be removed from your marketing arsenal.
 The huge mistake of many companies is that they don’t even know what kind of ads they use at the moment.
 Only use profitable ones.

 Do not try to cram more than one idea into your ad unit!
 Formulate one catchy marketing message for your target audience and try to convey it as succinctly as possible.
 Trying to kill two birds with one stone is not worth it.
 You will only lose money and ad-efficiency.

-But do not confuse a message and advertising campaign which is usually consists of multiple touches i.e. potential client should interact with few times to make a decision.
-More on it in Marketing funnel guide (how to build rad & effective sales pipeline)
+But do not confuse a message and advertising campaign which usually consists of multiple touches, i.e. potential client should interact with few times to make a decision.
+More on it in Marketing funnel guide (how to build rad & efficient sales pipeline)

 4. If your market is everyone, then your market is nobody

 Don’t try to sell to everyone.
-The wider the network, the larger the holes in it.
+The more extensive the network, the larger the holes in it.
 Instead, clearly define who your target audience is and focus your marketing efforts on it.
-The narrower the niche, the easier it is for your potential buyer to identify themselves as a right recipient of your marketing message: “Oh!
-This is about me!”
+The narrower the niche, the easier it is for your potential buyer to identify themselves as the right recipient of your marketing message: “Oh!
+That is about me!”
 It will be much easier for you to sell your products.

 6. Two-step advertising